1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Build Quality, and Warranty

-The anodization is dark blue (Midnight Blue), and without any blemish.
-The threads are also anodized.
-Besides blue, the Marauder mini is also available in Orange.
-Just keep in mind that Olight usually adds more color options throughout the year.
+Besides blue, the Marauder Mini is also available in other colors, including Orange.
+Remember that Olight usually adds more color options throughout the year.
 I’m pretty sure they will include a couple more options soon.

 Warranty: from their website: